There Goes the Neighborhood (The Vampire Diaries): Plot

 Elena, on her way back to the pool, is seen by Frederick who is at the Grill and grabs her calling her Katherine.
 Elena says that he is mistaken and goes to Stefan.
 She writes Stefan a text message to let him know but when Stefan tries to spot the man, is already gone.
 The four of them leave and go to the Salvatore house to continue their double date.
 Matt sees Stefan's miniature car collection and gets excited, so Stefan shows him his sport car and let him take it for a ride with Caroline.

 Meanwhile, a drunk Jenna exits the Grill to go home as Damon and Kelly flirt.
 She runs into Frederick who tries to compel her but it does not work.
 He asks about Damon, who he saw her with in the bar, and Jenna tells him where he lives before she leaves.
 Back at the Salvatore house, the four teenagers get back inside to find Kelly and Damon making out.
 Kelly walks out ashamed and Matt goes with her while Damon does not look bothered.
 Elena offers to drive Caroline home while Frederick spies the Salvatore house from afar.

 At the Gilbert house, Jeremy and Anna make sandwiches while Jeremy cuts his hand in purpose since he is suspecting Anna to be a vampire.
 Anna cannot resist and reveals to Jeremy that she is a vampire by drinking from him.
 Jenna returns home right on time to make Anna stop.
 Jeremy greets Jenna and by the time he searches for Anna, she is gone.
 Pearl catches Anna return home late and demands to know where she was.
 Anna does not tell her about Jeremy but that she was just out for a walk.

 Stefan tries to lecture Damon when Frederick and Bethanne jump through the window and attack Stefan.
 Damon pulls Frederick off Stefan and all four of them start struggling.
 Stefan kills Bethanne and Frederick flees when he sees he has lost his partner.
 Stefan is shocked because he recognizes them as vampires who were sealed in the tomb while Damon is less surprised since he already knew that the spell did not work.
 Frederick returns to Pearl's without Bethanne and he admits she was right and they should not leave the house.
 She lets him back in but teaches him a lesson by stabbing him in the gut with a wooden spoon.

 The episode ends with Jeremy finding Anna at his room upset asking him why he did what he did and that she could kill him.
 Jeremy says that he put all the signs together in hope that it is true that vampires exist, so it would be true for Vicky (Kayla Ewell) as well.
-Jeremy tells Anna that he want her to turn him.
+Jeremy tells Anna that he wants her to turn him.